 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds their fair value.
-For the years ended June 30, 2015, 2014 and 2013, no impairment losses have been identified.
+For the years ended June 30, 2016, 2015 and 2014, no impairment losses have been identified.

-j.
+k.
 Severance pay: